-National stocks within the NEAC area are combined into two groupings for the provision of management advice for the distant water fisheries at West Greenland and Faroes.
-The Northern group consists of: Russia, Finland, Norway, Sweden, and the north-east regions of Iceland.
-The Southern group consists of: UK (Scotland), UK (England and Wales), UK (Northern Ireland), Ireland, France, and the south-west regions of Iceland.
+National stocks within the NEAC area are combined into two groupings for the provision of management advice for the distant-water fisheries at West Greenland and the Faroes.
+The Northern group consists of: Russia, Finland, Norway, Sweden, and the northeastern regions of Iceland.
+The Southern group consists of: UK (Scotland), UK (England and Wales), UK (Northern Ireland), Ireland, France, and the southwestern regions of Iceland.

 Recruitment, expressed as pre-fishery abundance (PFA; split by maturing and non-maturing 1SW salmon, at 1 January of the first winter at sea) is estimated by stock complex (Northern NEAC and Southern NEAC), and individual country, and interpreted relative to the spawner escapement reserve (SER).
-SERs are the conservation limits (CLs; expressed in terms of spawner numbers) increased to take account of natural mortality between 1 January of the first winter at sea and return time to homewaters for the two age groups.

-PFAs of both maturing 1SW and non-maturing 1SW salmon for Northern NEAC show a general decline over the time period (since 1983), with the decline being more marked in the maturing 1SW stock (Figure 10.2.1).
-Both stock complexes have, however, been at full reproductive capacity prior to the commencement of distant water fisheries (i.e. meeting the SER with at least 95% probability) throughout the time-series.
+PFAs of both maturing 1SW and non-maturing 1SW salmon for Northern NEAC show a general decline over the time period (since 1983), with the decline being more marked in the maturing 1SW stock (Figure 10.2.4.1).
+Both stock complexes have, however, been at full reproductive capacity prior to the commencement of distant-water fisheries (i.e. meeting the SER with at least 95% probability) throughout the time-series.
 PFA of maturing 1SW and of non-maturing 1SW salmon for Southern NEAC demonstrate broadly similar declining trends over the time period (since 1971).
-Both stock complexes were at full reproductive capacity prior to the commencement of distant water fisheries throughout the early part of the time series.
-Since the mid-1990s, however, the non-maturing 1SW stock has been at risk of suffering reduced reproductive capacity before any fisheries took place in approximately 50% of the years.
-The maturing 1SW stock, on the other hand, was first assessed as being at risk of suffering reduced reproductive capacity in 2009, and has been at risk of suffering reduced reproductive capacity in around half of the years since then.
+Both stock complexes were at full reproductive capacity prior to the commencement of distant-water fisheries throughout the early part of the time-series.
+However, in around half of the years since the mid-1990s, the non-maturing 1SW stock has been at risk of suffering reduced reproductive capacity before any fisheries took place.
+The maturing 1SW stock, on the other hand, was first assessed as being at risk of suffering reduced reproductive capacity in 2009, and has been at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity in around half of the years since then.

-1SW spawners in the Northern NEAC stock complex have been at full reproductive capacity (i.e. meeting the CL with at least 95% probability) throughout the time series, albeit at reduced levels since 2007 (Figure 10.2.1).
+1SW spawners in the Northern NEAC stock complex have been at full reproductive capacity (i.e. meeting the CL with at least 95% probability) throughout the time-series, albeit at reduced levels since 2007 (Figure 10.2.4.1).
 MSW spawners, on the other hand, while generally remaining at full reproductive capacity, have spent limited periods at risk of suffering reduced reproductive capacity, most recently in 2007.
-Since 2000, MSW spawners have generally been above values in the early part of the time series.
-Both 1SW and MSW stock complexes were at full reproductive capacity in 2014.
+Since 2000, MSW spawners have generally been above values in the early part of the time-series.
+Both 1SW and MSW stock complexes were at full reproductive capacity in 2015.

 Declines in spawner numbers are evident for both 1SW and MSW salmon in the Southern NEAC stock complex.
 The 1SW spawning stock has been at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity for most of the time-series.
 In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1996.
 After this point, however, the MSW stock has been either at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity in almost every year.
-Both 1SW and MSW stock complexes were suffering reduced reproductive capacity in 2014.
+In 2015, the MSW stock complex was suffering reduced reproductive capacity and the 1SW stock complex was at risk of suffering reduced reproductive capacity.

-Nominal catches (Figure 10.2.2(a)) and estimated exploitation rates (Figure 10.2.2(b)) have been decreasing over the time period in Northern and Southern NEAC areas.
+Nominal catches (Figure 10.2.2.1) and estimated exploitation rates (Figure 10.2.4.2) have been decreasing over the time period in Northern and Southern NEAC areas.
 Despite management measures aimed at reducing exploitation in recent years, there has been little improvement in the status of stocks over time.
 This is mainly a consequence of continuing poor survival in the marine environment.